-We want to get you back to work safely.
+We want to get you back to working safely during COVID.
 As different parts of the world prepare to return to work we are starting to see examples of what returning to work will look like.
 Premier John Horgan announced on Wednesday a four phase plan to get British Columbians to a ‘new normal.’
 The plan focuses on 5 core principles:

 - Maintaining enhanced personal hygiene,

 - Staying at home if sick, showing symptoms or recently traveled,